TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

-We ask a previously instantiated :class:`AccessControlService` if the administrator of the organization reponsible for the offer is logged in in frontend.
+We ask a previously instantiated :class:`AccessControlService` if the administrator of the organization reponsible for the offer is logged in the frontend.
 If yes, we do update the offer.
 If no, an error message is generated, which is displayed in the subsequently called organization overview.